Spookfox

 Usage

-Spookfox itself is a thin layer which between Emacs and Browser.
+Spookfox itself is a thin layer which provide websockets based communication between Emacs and Browser.
 More functionality on top of it is provided with apps.
 Different apps need to be configured as documented in apps section below.

 1. Load the apps you want to use